-It really must be grown in a sunny position, the hotter the better, or it will become very leggy.
-It looks great in a gravel garden or can go along a sunny pathway.
+Lavender must be grown in a sunny position, the hotter the better, or it will become very leggy.
+It looks great in a gravel or slate border along a sunny pathway.
 Bees absolutely love it and in the summer it really will buzz.
 Trim with garden shears after flowering but not into bare wood or it won’t recover.

 Chaenomeles is the ornamental quince.
 Usually grown as a wall shrub but can be grown as a low free standing hedge.

 Chaenomeles has very attractive spring blossom followed by the fruits in the late summer.
 Comes in a variety of colours, but my favourite is the creamy white Chaenomeles speciose ‘Nivalis’.

 In order to make a hedge, this shrub will need pruning after it has flowered.
 You’ll need secateurs or loppers depending on the size of the branches.

 Roses can be the most flowery of all the hedges.
 Native species such as Rosa Canina will be the most beneficial to wildlife, but they will only flower once in the year.

 If you choose one of the modern English roses you can get repeat flowering all through the summer.

 Rosa ‘The Ancient Mariner’ is a delicate pale pink but you can choose any repeat flowering rose.
 Rosa ‘Burgundy Ice’ pictured above.
 Prune between November and February.